Brisket Pizza takes leftover brisket and gives it a fresh makeover! This is another fantastic use for leftover Beef Brisket.

 Tips for Making Smoked Brisket BBQ Pizza

-First, and it seems obvious, start with a good pizza dough.
+- Pizza Dough: It seems obvious, but start with a good pizza dough.
 It makes a huge difference.
 I usually make homemade, but recently tried out the dough at Grand Central Bakery.
 It’s very soft and fluffs up nicely.
 Find a dough you love, and roll with it (literally).

-The caramelized onions are totally optional.
+- Caramelized Onions: these are totally optional (but such an incredible addition to this pizza).
 We’ve done the pizza both ways.
 But I find they really add a nice depth of flavor that really kicks everything up a few notches.

-As far as the cheeses, don’t skimp on the smoked cheddar.
+- Cheese: As far as the cheeses, don’t skimp on the smoked cheddar on this pizza.
 The blend of the smoked cheddar and mozzarella creates a really nice balance between ooey-gooey-cheesy goodness and awesome smoky flavor.

 I have no doubt that you’re gonna love this pizza.
 And so will your friends!